Meeting Fit and Proper Person requirements

 WHO THE FPP TEST APPLIES TO

-When assessing an application for a new biosecurity ‘Arrangement’ (referred to as an Approved Arrangement or AA once it is actually approved), the Department of Agriculture and Water Resources (DAWR) must consider the FPP status of the applicant as well as all relevant associates of the applicant.
+When assessing an application for a new biosecurity ‘Arrangement’ (referred to as an Approved Arrangement or AA once it is actually approved), the Department of Agriculture (DAg) must consider the FPP status of the applicant as well as all relevant associates of the applicant.

 The applicant for a new AA must be a legal entity.
 Therefore, the University itself is the applicant, also referred to as the ‘Biosecurity Industry Participant’.